Looking for the most beautiful towns in Tuscany? You’re in the right place!

 And when you’re in town, take time to enjoy lunch at Trattoria da Fiorella.

-I recommend trying pecorino cheese with red radicchio (Italian chicory), and for the main dish, the handcrafted taglierini with duck in a delicate white sauce—it’s absolutely delicious!
+I recommend trying pecorino cheese with red radicchio (Italian chicory), and for the main dish, the handcrafted taglierini with duck in a delicate white sauce – it’s absolutely delicious and still makes my mouth water thinking about it!

 7. Monticchiello